daniel-bocan/custom-windows-hotkeys/README.md

 Note: Run script with the highest privilegies if possible.
 Things below couldn't work well if script is running as user:

 -   Everything won't work because it needs to be run as administrator to index NTFS volumes.
 -   After using hotkey containing Win key, Start Menu could open.
 -   If active window has highest privilegies, hotkeys won't work at all.
 -   Operations with windows that have highest privilegies is unable and even can throw exception (for example minimizing windows that contains window with highest privilegies).

-### 3. Create task in Task scheduler (recommneded)
+### 3. Create task in Task scheduler (recommended)

 1. Press `Win + R`, type `taskschd.msc` and press **Enter** to open the **Task Scheduler**.
 2. In the **right-hand panel**, click **"Create Task..."**.